 In 2015, the New Brunswick Government started a pilot program allowing wines to be sold in 5 select local grocery stores.
 This opportunity played a pivotal role in the expansion and development of the winery, and is even what prompted their son Zach to join the family business.
 Zach along with his Austrian partner, Barbara, are filled with new ideas and are developing new wine styles, oak barrel aged reds and traditional method sparkling wines.

-The Everetts are currently constructing a new state-of-the-art winery scheduled to open this year.
+The Everetts are currently constructing a new state-of-the-art winery scheduled to open in 2021.
 This building incorporates New Brunswick heritage with modernity by using massive barn beams and even a covered bridge as part of the retail decor.
 This is completely funded by sales, and all thanks go to their faithful wine lovers for helping to “Raise the Barn”.

 We are proud to say the Magnetic Hill Wines are selling in every Sobeys, Superstore, and Independent Grocer, select ANBLs, restaurants, and hotels across the province (over 120 locations).